JoshOrndorff/recipes/src/traits/currency.md

 ## Lockable Currency

-[`srml/staking`](https://github.com/paritytech/substrate/blob/master/srml/staking/src/lib.rs) similarly uses [`LockableCurrency`](https://crates.parity.io/srml_support/traits/trait.LockableCurrency.html) trait for more nuanced handling of capital locking based on time increments.
+Substrate's [Staking pallet](https://substrate.dev/rustdocs/master/pallet_staking/index.html) similarly uses [`LockableCurrency`](https://substrate.dev/rustdocs/master/frame_support/traits/trait.LockableCurrency.html) trait for more nuanced handling of capital locking based on time increments.
 This type can be very useful in the context of economic systems that enforce accountability by collateralizing fungible resources.
 Import this trait in the usual way

 ```rust, ignore
 use support::traits::{LockIdentifier, LockableCurrency}